-References and resources
+Reference and resources

-European Convention for the Protection of Human Rights and Fundamental Freedoms (Council of Europe 1950)

-United Nations Declaration of Human Rights (UN 1948)

-United Nations Convention on the Rights of the Child (UN 1989)
+European Convention for the Protection of Human Rights and Fundamental Freedoms (Council of Europe, 1950) Universal Declaration of Human Rights (United Nations, 1948) United Nations Convention on the Rights of the Child (UN, 1989) United Nations Convention on the Rights of Persons with Disabilities (CRPD) (UN, 2007)

-Legislation that guide nursing and midwifery practice in Ireland
+Legislation that guides nursing and midwifery practice in Ireland

-This list of legislation that guide nursing and midwifery practice is not exhaustive.
-It includes:

-Bunreacht na hÉireann-Irish Constitution 1937

-Children's Act 2001

-Data Protection Acts 1988 and 2003

-Disability Act 2005

-Equal Status Acts 2000-2011

-European Convention on Human Rights Act 2003

-Freedom of Information Act 1997

-Freedom of Information Amendment Act 2003

-Health Acts 2004-2007

-Mental Health Act 2001

-Non-Fatal Offences Against the Person Act 1997

-Protected Disclosures Act 2014

-Protected Disclosures of Information (SI No 27 of 2009)

-Protection of Life During Pregnancy Act 2013

-Safety, Health and Welfare at Work 2005
+This list of legislation that guides nursing and midwifery practice is not exhaustive.
+It includes: Assisted Decision-Making (Capacity) Act 2015 Bunreacht na hÉireann - Constitution of Ireland 1937 Children Act 2001 Children First Act 2015 Civil Liability (Amendment) Act 2017 Data Protection Acts 1988-2018 Disability Act 2005 Equal Status Acts 2000-2018 European Convention on Human Rights Act 2003 Freedom of Information Act 2014 Health (Regulation of Termination of Pregnancy) Act 2018 Mental Health Act 2001 Non-Fatal Offences Against the Person Act 1997 Protected Disclosures Act 2014 Protection of Life During Pregnancy Act 2013 Safety, Health and Welfare at Work Act 2005

-The Irish Statute Book electronic database (www.irishstatutebook.ie) contains the Acts of the Oireachtas, Statutory Instruments and Legislation Directory for the period 1922-2013.
+The Irish Statute Book electronic database (www.irishstatutebook.ie) contains the Acts of the Oireachtas, Statutory Instruments and Legislation Directory for the period 1922-2020.